 Chapter 1 General Provision

-Article 1 (Purpose): The purpose of the Editorial Policy of S/N Korean Humanities (hereafter S/N), the English-language Korean studies journal published by Institute of the Humanities for Unification at Konkuk University (IHU), is to secure the veracity of research articles (hereafter articles) published in S/N.
+Article 1 (Purpose): The purpose of the Editorial Policy of S/N Korean Humanities (hereafter S/N), the English-language Korean studies journal published by The Institute of Humanities for Unification at Konkuk University (IHU), is to secure the veracity of research articles (hereafter articles) published in S/N.

 Article 2 (Scope of Application): The Editorial Policy of S/N applies to those who submit their articles to S/N and those who peer-review them for publication.